jackkilgore/pocket_spit/README.md

-# Pocket Spit
+# Pocket Spit Template
-Frame feedback system in p5js.
+Template for performing frame feedback system in p5js.

+- Create a seed image in `sketch.js`

+- Perform transformations in `distort.frag`